gbonilla712/fpl-simple-linear-regression/README.md

 r near 0 → no linear correlation

-If r is close to 1, there is a strong positive linear correlation… If r is close to 0, there is no linear correlation.

-2. Simple Linear Regression
+Simple Linear Regression
-For each city and year, the model:
+For each city and year, the model is:

 Y = b_0 + b_1X
 Where: